English

 At Wildground Infant School reading is of paramount importance.
 We aim to create passionate readers who embrace reading a wide range of genres.
 Our aim is to equip all children with the necessary skills needed to become fluent, confident readers.
 We understand the fundamental importance that reading has on a child’s ability to access the wider curriculum, make progress and ultimately succeed in life.
 To encourage and support the children’s reading we have a wide range of high quality texts within our library and in every classroom.

-In 2019, we introduced a new phonics and reading scheme called Read Write Inc. (RWI.)
-This rigorous and dynamic approach to phonics supports the children in recognising decodable words through daily practise.
+Read Write Inc. (RWI.) is a rigorous and dynamic approach to phonics supports the children in recognising decodable words through daily practise.
 After regular assessments, the children are accurately grouped according to their phonic awareness.
 Children will build confidence in recognising and applying new graphemes.
 To support this at home, the children will take home a book, which mirrors in school learning, alongside a Book Bag Book that is also suitably matched to their phonetical awareness.

 Writing